 What’s the shape of your lawn?

-If it features a number of narrow areas and sections, a robotic lawn mower with guide wires will work best as they ensure the blade can handle intricate passages.
+If it features a number of narrow areas and sections, a robot lawnmower with guide wires will work best as they ensure the blade can handle intricate passages.

 How safe is your lawn mower?